 If you’re looking for a tranquil, quiet place to watch the sunset, then there’s only one place to visit.
-Our favorite places to watch the sunset in Siargao is on the small, wooden wharf over the protected mangrove forest.
+Our favorite place to watch the sunset in Siargao is on the small wooden wharf over the protected mangrove forest.

 Leave from General Luna and make your way to Del Carmen, a town on the northeastern side of the island.
 You’ll find a small pier that jets out into the mangrove trees over the ocean.
 The best part about this wharf is that it is completely off the beaten path, which means you probably won’t be sharing the sunset with other tourists.

 Most people come to Siargao for the surf and the beaches and often overlook the interior of the island.
 We found lots of adventures and great scenery to be found while driving around the island away from the shoreline.